 Killam is the guarantor on a joint and several basis for mortgage debt held through its joint operations.
-As at December 31, 2023, the maximum potential obligation resulting from these guarantees is \$68.0 million, related to long term mortgage financing (December 31, 2022 - \$69.8 million).
-The loans held through its joint operations are secured by a first ranking mortgage over the associated investment properties.
-Killam's portion of the total mortgages for these properties are recorded as a mortgage liability on the consolidated statements of financial position.
+As at December 31, 2024, the maximum potential obligation resulting from these guarantees is \$66.5 million, related to long-term mortgage financing (December 31, 2023 - \$68.0 million).
+The loans held through its joint operations are secured by a first-ranking mortgage over the associated investment properties.
+Killam's portion of the total mortgages for these properties is recorded as a mortgage liability on the consolidated statements of financial position.

-Management has reviewed the contingent liability associated with its financial guarantee contracts and, as at December 31, 2023, determined that a provision is not required to be recognized in the consolidated statements of financial position (December 31, 2022 - \$nil).
+Management has reviewed the contingent liability associated with its financial guarantee contracts and, as at December 31, 2024, determined that a provision is not required to be recognized in the consolidated statements of financial position (December 31, 2023 - \$nil).